audefaucheux/flatiron-mod-2-project-read-it/README.md

 ## Getting Started

-Read.it runs on Ruby 2.6.1. on a Postgres database.
+Read.it runs on Ruby 2.6.1. and Postgres database.

-### Installing
+### Installing locally

-Fork and clone this repository and open it in your code editor To get the repository up and running, run the below commands:
+To get it up and running locally run the following commands in the root directory:

 Run bundle install